-The following procedures are implemented to ensure the safety and security of all pupils, staff, volunteers and visitors.
+The following procedures are implemented to ensure the safety and security of all pupils, staff, volunteers and visitors during on-site or virtual visits.
 These procedures have been carefully designed to ensure school forges effective partnerships with visitors who can contribute to the welfare, well-being and learning of the whole school community.

-Staff must be familiar with the DFE guidance on 'Keeping Children Safe in Education' (Sept 2019) in relation to: preventing unsuitable people from working with children and young persons in the education services.
-This DFE guidance applies to all visitors invited to the school by a member of staff.
+Staff must be familiar with the DFE guidance on 'Keeping Children Safe in Education' (Sept 2024) in relation to: preventing unsuitable people from working with children and young persons in the education services.
+This DFE guidance applies to all visitors invited to the school by a member of staff, including those of a virtual nature.

-When planning to invite a visitor into school to engage with students (ie - PSD workshops, assembly, curriculum provision, etc) staff should consider the following points or undertake the following actions;
+When planning to invite a visitor into school, including virtual experiences, to engage with students (i.e. - Life Skills lessons, assembly, curriculum provision, etc) staff should consider the following points or undertake the following actions;

 - Does the input enhance learning and have a clear place in the curriculum?
-What value they are adding that is different from what the teacher and school can do alone? - Are the values of the visitor clear, do they differentiate between fact and opinion and how can we be sure there is no hidden agenda behind their visit? - What experience have they had working with schools and young people previously?
+What value they are adding that is different from what the teacher and school can do alone? - Are the values of the visitor clear, do they differentiate between fact and opinion and how can we be sure there is no hidden agenda behind their visit? - Where does the person/organisation get their information from?
+What is their evidence base?
+Have their materials been externally quality assured? - What experience have they had working with schools and young people previously?
 What are their reasons for working with schools? - Is there evidence that the visitor has had a DBS check? - Carry out a Google search on the visitor what exactly do you know about their background?
 For example, are they members of a specific extremist organisation? - Does the input support the capacity of schools to deliver good quality RSE, for example by contributing to the professional development of teachers? - Is the visitor adequately trained and competent to deliver content?
 How do you know?
-Is their knowledge and experience relevant and appropriate to the nature of their visit? - Does the input from external visitors comply with the Equalities Duties and will it provide a balanced view of any social, economic, religious or political issues? - Will the external visitors want to take photographs or videos of their activities in school?
+Is their knowledge and experience relevant and appropriate to the nature of their visit? - Is the content of their work and/or resources they plan to use age appropriate? - Does the input from external visitors comply with the Equalities Duties and will it provide a balanced view of any social, economic, religious or political issues? - Will the external visitors want to take photographs or videos of their activities in school?
 If so, for what purpose? - Does the external visitor want to use their visit as an opportunity to raise funds? - Will staff and students have an opportunity to evaluate input from external visitors?